 With humor and unflinching honesty, Scott Nadelson scrutinizes his life to discover who he is and finds just how elusive such a discovery can be.
 To read the resulting book is to join him on a personal journey that is thoughtful, surprising, occasionally hilarious, and unapologetically human.

 My daughter, three, has recently taken to using the word “actually” whenever she wants to convince me of something I won’t likely believe.
-“Well, actually, Daddy,” she said the other night,...Forward
+“Well, actually, Daddy,” she said the other night, shuffling into my office ten minutes after I put...Forward

 Whenever I finish a movie on DVD, I can’t help watching the “Extras”—all those deleted scenes and low budget interviews and director comments over the soundtrack.
-Sometimes I even watch them...Forward
+Sometimes I even watch them before starting the film.
+So in the spirit of...Forward

 A poignant meditation on love, literature, and the pains as well as the perverse pleasures of loneliness.
 Nadelson chronicles his life in progress with the wry, warm honesty of an old friend catching up after many years.
 He reminds us that the world can be simultaneously huge and miniscule, that what we read and see and remember is at once nothing and everything, that wholeness is much greater than any sum total you can imagine.